 Do bear in mind though that Twitter is a public medium and students taking part in the event may read what you say.

 Please get in touch if you’ve got any questions not covered here, or you need help with anything.
-You can do this on twitter, to @imascientistUS, by email on firstname.lastname@example.org, or on 607 280 7559.
+You can do this on twitter, to @imascientistUS, or by email to firstname.lastname@example.org.
 We’re here to help!